22zwChen/KAAGE/README.md

     mkdir log ranks ranks_index_top10 results results_index_top10 torch_saved

 ### Reproduce the results
-Now you are ready to train and evaluate KADGN.
+Now you are ready to train and evaluate KAAGE.
 To reproduce the results provided in the paper, please execute the corresponding command for each dataset as follows:

 #### FB15k-237
     python train.py --data FB15k-237 --epoch 1000 --batch 128 --gcn_drop 0.6 --embed_dim 300 --num_heads 3